baffles/acc-js/README.md

 it to the remote JS URLs textbox, or you can even copying the contents of the file directly to the Code box on the Custom CSS/JS page.
 If you're linking the file in from a non-HTTPS host, you may get warnings.

-The files in the bin folder in this repository are updated automatically when I commit.
-You'll probably want to use the minified version (`accjs.min.js`).

 ## Use